wonize/biruni/docs/src/references/init.md

 ```

 **Fresh Initializing** ensures that the old `language` key is removed to reduce storage size, and the new `lang` key is added with the value `ENG`.
 This process is similar to garbage collection but for unused or obsolete keys.
+**Fresh Initializing** is especially useful when you're updating your application and need to change the structure of your data.